CityOfDetroit/restaurant-inspections/README.md

 psql -d restaurants < restaurants.sql
 ```

 You'll find three tables in the `public` schema: `establishments`, `inspections` and `violations`.
 An establishment can have many inspections, and an inspection can have many violations.
-Following the [Postgraphile docs](https://www.graphile.org/postgraphile/introduction/), we've pre-defined indexes, foreign key constraints, and one Postgres function in our database.
+Following the [PostGraphile docs](https://www.graphile.org/postgraphile/introduction/), we've pre-defined indexes, foreign key constraints, and one postgres function in our database.

 Here's a copy of that function; it queries restaurants on name and returns a list:
 ```psql